What do a tinsel-laden pine tree, a jolly ol’ elf, and gift exchanging have in common with the birth of the Savior at Bethlehem? Clearly, nothing.

 We have the tradition of Saint Nick.
 According to the book, Santa Claus, Last of the Wild Men, the traditional Santa Claus may have roots to Odin, a major deity in Norse mythology: “… children would place their boots filled with sugar, carrots or straw, near the chimney for Odin’s flying horse, Sleipnir, to eat.
 Odin would then reward those children for their kindness by replacing Sleipnir’s food with gifts or candy.
 This practice survived in Germany, Belgium, and the Netherlands after the adoption of Christianity and became associated with Saint Nicholas as a result of the process of Christianization and can be still seen in the modern practice of the hanging of stockings at the chimney in some homes” (pp. 171-173).

-While many state that Santa Claus traces back to Saint Nicholas, bishop of Myra, who existed during the 4th century, the truth is very different.
-The etymological roots of this figure trace back to German and Dutch folklore, but not to Scripture.
+While many believe that Santa Claus traces back to Saint Nicholas, bishop of Myra, who lived during the 4th century, the truth is very different.
+The etymological roots of this figure harken back to German and Dutch folklore, but not to Scripture.

 The True Birthday of Yahshua

 Let’s now transition from the historical roots of Christmas to the scriptural facts about our Savior’s birth.
 From Scripture we find that He was likely born in the fall.